-Major Russian drone, missile attack hits Ukraine, Kyiv, causing casualties
+At least 4 killed in major Russian drone, missile attack on Ukraine’s Kyiv

 - list 3 of 3Denmark reports new drone sightings overnight at military sites

+Tkachenko wrote on Telegram that there were over 15 locations that had been damaged due to the barrage of attacks, including “drone strikes on multi-storey residential buildings”.

+“The consequences of the attack are already known in the Darnytskyi, Sviatoshynskyi, Solomianskyi, Holosiivskyi, and Dniprovskyi districts.
+Some locations include car fires in courtyards,” he added.

-Some Kyiv residents fled to metro stations deep underground for safety.
-The attack was continuing on Sunday morning.
+Some Kyiv residents fled to metro stations deep underground for safety as the attack continued in the morning.

 Many regions across the country were also under air raid alert, while neighbouring Poland closed airspace near two of its southeastern cities and its air force and allied forces scrambled jets in response.